di98jgu/D0016E---Digitalt-projekt/README.txt

 STRUCTURE
 -  doc: Collection of notes och logs
 -  design: Ideas and proposals for GUI and code
--  DicNix: The actual Adroid project
+-  DicNix: The actual Android project

 CODE STYLE
 -  Encoding UTF-8, make sure Eclipse use the proper encoding !
 -  Documentation, javadoc always.
 -  Indentation: 3 spaces, no tabs.
 -  Line length: 80 columns
 -  Consistency: Look at what's around you!
 -  Braces: Opening braces don't go on their own line.
 -  Acronyms are words: Treat acronyms as words in names, yielding XmlHttpRequest, getUrl(), etc.
 -  Constants, all CAPS.